Posai Sittiboonlert

+Prayong Makkong (ประยงค์ มากคง; born February 12, 1956), known professionally as Posai Sitiboonlert (โพธิ์ไทร สิทธิบุญเลิศ), is a Thai former professional Muay Thai fighter.
+He was the 1976 Fighter of the Year and was famous in the 1970s.
+Nicknamed "Mr. Telegraph Pole Knee", he was known for his devastating knees and is often regarded amongst the greatest Muay Thai fighters in history.

 Biography and career

 Prayong Makkong started Muay Thai at the age of 13 at the Kor Srimongkon Gym where he took the name "Posai Saktuanchai".
 Posai trained for three years before he started competing and won his first 20 fights, fighting in the provinces of Lopburi, Nakhon Sawan and Chainat.
 Based on this success he was brought to the Sitiboonlert gym.

 Posai reached his peak in the second half of the 1970s, being considered as an elite fighter from 1975 as he went undefeated during that year.

 The apex of his career being the year 1977 where his domination led to the organisation of handicap fights where he had to take on multiple fighters in one night without a break.
 The first time in Lumpinee Stadium against Jocky Sitkanpai and Jitti Muangkhonkaen who he defeated by decision.
-Later that year Posai faced three Japanese fighters in a row defeating all of them including one by kncokout.
+Later that year Posai faced three Japanese fighters in a row defeating all of them including one by knockout.
 1977 is also the year he defeated muay thai legend Poot Lorlek and received the King's Fighter of the Year award for doing so.
-During his best years as a competitor Posai scored wins over other notable fighters such as Neth Saknarong, Wichit Lookbangplasoy, or Sagat Petchyindee.
+During his best years as a competitor Posai scored wins over other notable fighters such as Neth Saknarong, Wichit Lukbangplasoi, or Sagat Petchyindee.